groupserver/gs.content.email.layout/README.txt

     xmlns:metal="http://xml.zope.org/namespaces/metal"
     metal:use-macro="context/@@groupserver_email_layout/page">

-There is are two slots defined by the macro: one for the title and one for the body of the messages.
+There are three slots defined by the macro.

 ``metal:fill-slot="title"``:
   The compulsory title of the page.
 It is **always** provided by pages that